 Leadership Guidelines for Not So Churchy Musicians and Worship Leaders

-Finally, as we name humanity, we acknowledge that god cannot be defined by a gender and that as people, our gender identity and expression is fluid.
-In order to provide hospitality to all participants, we strive for language that is inclusive of all humanity and not limited to male and female.
-Therefore, when we sing, we try and avoid the “brothers and sisters” dichotomy.
+As we acknowledge that God cannot be defined by a gender and that as people, our gender identity and expression is fluid, and we strive for language that is inclusive of all humanity and not limited to male and female.
+Therefore, when we sing, we try to avoid the “brothers and sisters” binary.

-We love to get up and sing and clap at not so churchy!
+At Not So Churchy we love to get up, sing, clap and dance!
 We are used to incorporating body movement, such as chi gong, into our regular services.
 We also enjoy invitations to move our bodies in sync with music or readings.
 If you would like to lead music through movement, please invite us to do so.

 Thank you for agreeing to share your gifts with this special community.
 We hope that you find this helpful as you enter the community!